artificialsolutions/tie-api-example-twitter/README.md

 Your bot needs to be published and you need to know the engine url.

 ### Twitter account
+You will need to apply for a Twitter Developer Account and then create a Twitter app, as described ahead.

 ### HTTPS
 A [Heroku](https://www.heroku.com/home) account is required to deploy the connector online.